What we know about the Hamas attack on Israel

 The ruling Hamas militant group in the Gaza Strip carried out an unprecedented, multi-front attack on Israel at daybreak Saturday, firing thousands of rockets as dozens of Hamas fighters infiltrated the heavily fortified border in several locations by air, land and sea and catching the country off-guard on a major holiday, on Simchat Torah, a normally joyous day when Jews complete the annual cycle of reading the Torah scroll.

-The death toll rose to at least 200 in the militant group's incursion in southern Israel, according to Zaka, Israel's national rescue service, making it the deadliest attack in Israel in decades.
-Zaka says an additional 1,100 people were wounded in the attack Saturday that took Israel by surprise.
+The death toll rose to at least 250 in the militant group's incursion in southern Israel, according to Magen David Adom, Israel's national emergency service, making it the deadliest attack in Israel in decades.
+MGA reported at least 1,500 more people had been wounded in the attack Saturday that took Israel by surprise.
 An Israeli army spokesman says fighting is continuing in 22 locations in southern Israel.

+In the Gaza Strip, at least 232 people have been killed, and 1,697 wounded, in Israeli counterattacks, the Palestinian Health Ministry reported Saturday.

 Meanwhile, the Hamas militant group says it is holding "dozens" of Israeli soldiers captive in the Gaza Strip.
 Their capture marks a major escalation in the fighting.